eernstg/invariant_collection/README.md

 `isInvariant`.
 Another way to establish a safe initial state is to use an `IList` constructor, e.g., `IList<num>.filled(10, 0.1)`.

+Now let's assume that we have established the desired invariance property initially.
+Subsequent steps may then be statically known to preserve the proporty, or they might be unsafe, and we can deal with that just like 'evenness':

 ```dart
 import 'package:invariant_collection/invariant_list.dart';